All Episodes

 It's not just that one day they just get suddenly invited onto a whole bunch of things and pushed everywhere.

-Uh well, you see, you did a deep dive, didn't you, on this individual?
+Well, you did a deep dive, didn't you, on this individual?

 It wasn't that deep a dive.

-It was just she's downplay it.
+It was just she's bound player.

 Yeah, yeah.

-So she I can't remember what her degree was in.
+So she, I can't remember what her degree was in.

 It was something like immigration or something like that.

-It wasn't it wasn't immigration.
+It wasn't immigration.

 This is the thing.

-So they wheel her out as uh immigration researcher, and she's like all this kind of nonsense.
+So they wheel her out as immigration researcher.

-And and it wasn't related to that.
+And it wasn't related to that.

-They like to bring her out as this Oh yeah, that was right.
+They like to bring her out as this.

-So she's got a bachelor of arts in Spanish and modern Greek studies.
+So she's got a Bachelor of Arts in Spanish and Modern Greek Studies.

 But she's an immigration researcher.